My Account

 As soon as a complaint is received, the clock starts ticking.
 Your first duty is to act.

 • Select the Right Investigator: The investigator must be impartial, well-trained, and credible.
-While HR professionals often fill this role, a company might use an external investigator if the complaint involves high-level executives or if the HR team is too small or lacks experience.
+While HR professionals often fill this role, a company might use an external investigator if the complaint involves high-level executives.

 • Develop an Investigation Plan: Before conducting any interviews, map out your strategy.
-Your plan should identify:
+Your plan should identify specific allegations, company policies, and witnesses to be interviewed.

 Step 2: Conduct Thorough and Objective Interviews